teemutammela/contentful-middleman-dynamic-pages/README.md

 build/
 ```

-__2)__ Create a copy of the `.env.example` file and add the Delivery API key and Space ID.
+__2)__ Create a copy of the `.env.example` file and insert the Delivery API key and Space ID.
 See Contentful's [authentication documentation](https://www.contentful.com/developers/docs/references/authentication/) for instructions how to set up API keys.

 ```shell